Academics and Research

-- Master of Science in Environmental Sustainability
+- Environmental Sustainability (BA/BS)

 Environmental Sustainability studies how human societies can meet the needs of the present without compromising the ability of future generations to meet their needs.
 Achieving this goal requires balancing short- and long-term needs related to jobs and economic growth, societal well-being, and environmental health.